baipin/HongKongsigns/README.md

 Select a layout and customize it to your liking.

 ## Customize and Save Signs
-Select the root object → Save & Export as XML Templates can be reused across cities and saves.
+Select the root object → Save & Export as XML.
+Templates can be reused across cities and saves.
 All templates are stored locally so no re-import required.